Today It’s Live Eagles, Weird Elton Titles & Amazing Guitar Pickin’s

-11/10/1979 (38 years ago today) - The Eagles hit No. 1 with "Heartache Tonight", their fifth (and final) U.S. chart-topping single -- Betcha didn't know: Bob Seger wrote the chorus(!), and the song was later covered by Country & Western legend Conway Twitty, as well as Tom Jones and softy-jazzman Michael Buble who did it in a big band arrangement.
-Oh, yes he did, and good luck:
+11/10/1979 (41 years ago today) - The Eagles hit No. 1 with "Heartache Tonight", their fifth (and final) U.S. chart-topping single -- Betcha didn't know: Bob Seger wrote the chorus(!), and the song was later covered by Country & Western legend Conway Twitty, as well as Tom Jones and softy-jazzman Michael Buble who did it in a big band arrangement.
+This version ain't half-bad:

 Share your pickin'-and-a-grinnin' with the Calendar here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.